Renoceros/STEREO-6DOF/README.md

 This project explores **6D pose estimation** using stereo images and **ConvNeXt V2 Nano** backbones.
 It compares different architectural approaches—including single-image, twin-view shared-weight, and early fusion methods—while logging evaluation metrics and training performance for rigorous experimentation.

+CRUCIAL STEP
+1. Open the GitHub Repo
+2. curl, wget, whatever, download ZIP
+3. cd to the project dircectory
+4. make a venv, python 3.12, and do pip install requirement.txt
 ---

 ##  Project Structure